Intersection Types for a Computational Lambda-Calculus with Global State: Abstract

 \section{Abstract}

 We study the semantics of an untyped lambda-calculus equipped with operators representing read and write operations from and to a global store.
 We adopt the monadic approach to model side-effects and treat read and write as algebraic operations over a monad.
 We introduce operational and denotational semantics and a type assignment system of intersection types and prove that types are invariant under the reduction and expansion of term and state configurations.
-Finally, we characterize convergent terms via their typings.
+Finally, we characterize convergent terms via their typings, establishing the adequacy of the denotational semantics w.r.t. the operational semantics.